A visual introduction to information theory: Core quantities: information, entropy, and mutual information

 First, we've chosen the probabilities to be all of the form $\frac{1}{2^{k}}$ where $k$ is a positive integer.
 This makes the information in each event equal to an integer number of bits, which means we can fully compress the sequence by encoding each event individually.
-If we hadn't done this, the information content of a single event might equal something like $\frac{3}{4}$ bits, and encoding in a one digit binary string would waste $\frac{1}{4}$ bits of space and yield a redundant binary representation.
-This technicality is why the entropy is in general less than or equal to the expected length of the shortest binary encoding, rather than always exactly equal.
-We've specifically picked the case where it is equal for illustrative purposes.
-It is possible to get closer to this bound in the more general case by encoding sequences of multiple events together into a single binary string, otherwise known as \textbf{block encoding}.
+If we hadn't done this, the information content of a single event might equal a fractional number of bits, and encoding in a one digit binary string would waste a fraction of a bit of space and yield a redundant binary representation.
+This is why entropy is in general a lower bound on the expected length of the shortest binary encoding, rather than always exactly equal.
+We can approach this bound more closely by encoding multiple events together into a single binary string, known as \textbf{block encoding}.

-The second simplification we've made is that the random sequences of colors we've chosen are made up of exactly the expected number of each color.
-For example, the bottom sequence is half ($\frac{8}{16}$ events) $\tt{{blue}}$, a quarter ($\frac{4}{16}$ events) $\tt{{gray}}$, etc. In reality, different random sequences might yield binary strings with very different lengths.
-For example, a sequence of all $\tt{{blue}}$ (which happens to be the most probable sequence) would have a 16 bit binary encoding, while a string of all greens (one of the least probable sequences) would yield a 48 bit binary encoding.
+Second, the sequences shown contain exactly the expected number of each color.
+For example, the bottom sequence is half ($\frac{8}{16}$ events) $\tt{{blue}}$, a quarter ($\frac{4}{16}$ events) $\tt{{gray}}$, etc. In reality, different random sequences can have very different encoding lengths.
+For example, a sequence of all $\tt{{blue}}$ (the most probable sequence) would have a 16-bit encoding, while a sequence of all $\tt{{green}}$ (one of the least probable) would have a 48-bit encoding.
 These sequences in \textbf{Figure \ref{what_is_entropy}} are called \textbf{typical sequences}.